 The eleven director candidates receiving the highest number of affirmative votes at the annual meeting will be elected.
 If a director nominee in an uncontested election receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" that director's election, the nominee must promptly offer his or her resignation to the Board.
-A committee consisting of the Board's independent directors (which will specifically exclude any director who is required to offer his or her own resignation) will consider all relevant factors and decide on behalf of the Board the action to be taken with respect to such offered resignation and will determine whether to accept the resignation or take other action.
-The Company will publicly disclose the Board's decision was reached, including, if applicable, the reasons for rejecting the offered resignation.
+A committee consisting of the Board's independent directors (which will specifically exclude any director who is required to offer his or her own resignation) will consider all relevant factors and elected on behalf of the Board the action to be taken with respect to such offered resignation and will determine whether to accept the resignation or take other action.
+The Company will publicly disclose the Board's decision with regard to any resignation offered under these circumstances with an explanation of how the decision was reached, including, if applicable, the reasons for rejecting the offered resignation.

 If you vote online or sign and return your proxy or voting instruction card but do not give instructions with respect to voting for directors, your shares will be voted for the eleven persons recommended by the Board.
-If you wish to give specific instructions with respect to voting for directors, you may do so by indicating your instructions on your proxy or voting instruction card.
+If you wish to give specific instructions with respect to voting for directors, you may do so by indicating your instructions on your proxy or voting instruction card